iter-tools/iter-tools/API.md

 See [find](#find)

 ### first
-It returns the first item from an iterable.
+It returns the first item from an iterable, or undefined if there are no items.
 ```js
 first([1, 2, 3]) // 1
 first([]) // undefined